typst/typst/tests/typ/layout/code-indent-shrink.typ

 )

 ---
-// Leading spaces in normal paragraphs should still
+// In normal paragraphs, spaces should still be shrunk.
-// be shrunken
+// The first line here serves as a reference, while the second
+// uses non-breaking spaces to create an overflowing line
+// (which should shrink).
 ~~~~No shrinking here

 ~~~~The~spaces~on~this~line~shrink